-- Concentration 10 mcg/mL mix one ampule of alprostadil (500 mcg) in 49 mL of a compatible solution - Drug compatibility information - Start continuous IV infusion at 0.025 mcg/kg/min continuous IV and wean as tolerated.
+- Concentration 10 mcg/mL infusion dispensed from pharmacy - Emergent preparation (50 mL syringe) add 1 mL (500mcg) alprostadil (pyxis) to 49 mL of compatible solution (D5W, D10W, NS), concentration = 10mcg/mL - Start continuous IV infusion at 0.025 mcg/kg/min continuous IV and wean as tolerated.
 (Dose may be as low as 0.01 mcg/kg/min.)
-If desired saturation goals are not met on the starting dose of alprostadil increase to 0.05 mcg/kg/min. - A compatible carrier fluid (D5W or normal saline) will need to be ordered to infuse with the medication. - Ensure reliable IV access due to short duration of action.
-Alprostadil infusion requires dedicated IV access, therefore a secondary saline locked PIV site should be established. - If apnea is noted consider LFNC @ 0.2LPM or HFNC @ 1 LPM, FiO2 0.21 for stimulation. - Closely monitor respiratory and cardiovascular status.
+If desired saturation goals are not met on the starting dose of alprostadil increase to 0.05 mcg/kg/min. - A compatible carrier fluid MAY be needed depending on infusion rate and line access.
+(Drug and solution compatibilities are searchable via LexiComp.
+Nurses also have access to this resource via the MAR in Epic.) - Ensure reliable IV access due to the short duration of action.
+Alprostadil infusion requires dedicated IV access, therefore a secondary saline locked PIV should be established. - If apnea occurs, consider LFNC @ 0.2 LPM or HFNC @ 1 LPM, FiO2 0.21. - Closely monitor respiratory and cardiovascular status.
 Assess for achievement of desired saturation goals and adequate PaO2.